Leo4j/Amnesiac/README.md

 ### License

-Amnesiac is distributed under the BSD 3-Clause "New" or "Revised" License.
+Amnesiac is distributed under the GPL-3.0 License.
 Please review the license for details on usage and redistribution.

 ### Disclaimer